dazinator/AspNetSolutionUpgradeTool/README.md

 # How does it work?

+(It doesn't currently - as it's still in development - see issues! :) )

 It's an exe, you call it with some arguments pointing to your project.json files.
 It will loop through them and apply upgrade `Actions` to upgrade the json in memory.
 Once all actions have been applied, it will save the modified project.json files to disk again overwriting the old ones.
 TAKE A BACKUP BEFORE RUNNING THIS TOOL.